 AICP President Deborah Lawlor, FAICP; APA President Kurt Christiansen, FAICP; and Journal of the American Planning Association Editor Ann Forsyth, PhD, present the 2019 JAPA Best Article by an Early Career Scholar Award to one of the article's co-authors, Nick Revington of the University of Waterloo, Canada (holding certificate), who accepted on behalf of award recipient Markus Moos.
 APA photo.

-As part of its sponsorship and ongoing strategic partnership with ACSP, APA also hosted a booth in the exhibit hall, presented a poster on a survey of state land-use and natural hazards planning laws, and hosted a roundtable event on the APA Foundation’s FutureShape initiative.
-APA is looking forward to the 2020 ACSP Conference in Toronto, Canada.
+As part of its sponsorship and ongoing strategic partnership with ACSP, APA also hosted a booth in the exhibit hall, presented a poster on a survey of state land-use and natural hazards planning laws, and hosted a roundtable event on the APA Foundation's FutureShape initiative.

 Top image: Falls Park in downtown, Greenville, South Carolina, was an easy walk from the ACSP conference.
 Public domain photo.